JamesTheBard/sisyphus-matroska/README.md

     )
 )

+# Add an entire directory of fonts as attachments.
+m.add_attachment_directory("./fonts")

 # Set the final track order for the Matroska file.
 The order of this
 # puts the video track first (0:0), then the Japanese audio track (1:1),
 # then the English audio track (0:2), then the English subtitles (1:3).